 The book Montessori Madness is written by a Montessori Parent named Trevor Eissler.

-As fun as the title is, the book Montessori Madness provides an approachable and practical outlook at the Montessori Method and the Montessori Philosophy from a practicing parents’ perspective.
+As fun as the title is, the book Montessori Madness provides an approachable and practical outlook on the Montessori Method and the Montessori Philosophy from a practicing parents’ perspective.

-The book describes solutions to how the contemporary traditional educational systems can be improved.
+The book describes solutions to how contemporary traditional educational systems can be improved.

 The book also delineates the fact the modern educational system is heading in the wrong direction.